dferry795/PTM-Analysis-Workflow/README.md

 ## Fourth: Plotting IDRs along with mutations

-Two main sources were used for plotting the disorder of proteins: DisProt (verified IDRs) and AIUPred (predicted IDRs and the confidence of the prediction).
+Two main sources were used for plotting the disorder of proteins: DisProt (verified IDRs, https://disprot.org/download) and AIUPred (predicted IDRs and the confidence of the prediction, https://aiupred.elte.hu/).
 If the verified regions and predicted regions contradicted each other, we prioritized the verified data.
 One example of this is KRAS.
 AIUPred predicts no IDRs in KRAS; however, there are verified IDRs in KRAS from DisProt.
 We prioritized DisProt data because the data are verified.

 For this reason, we suggest starting Step 4 with the `Plotting_Mutations_and_IDRs_with_DisProt.qmd` file.
 Within this module, you will be able to see whether there is data in DisProt for the protein you are interested in.